 Once you’ve qualified as a Certified Actuarial Analyst, are there routes to the IFoA Associate and Fellowship qualifications?

 Having qualified as a CAA and gained some valuable work experience, you may wish to consider embarking on an actuarial career by undertaking the professional IFoA examinations through to Associate and Fellow.
-The IFoA are committed to developing a pathway for these individuals, which will be available from the September 2019 examinations.
-In recognition of the studying you have already undertaken, we are offering the opportunity to gain exemptions from CS1 and CM1 as follows:

 If you decide to join the IFoA you will be eligible for benefits such as: